alexwlchan/alexwlchan.net/src/_articles/2017/2017-07-18-soundcloud-backups.md

 ---
-layout: post
+layout: article
 date: 2017-07-18 09:30:00 +00:00
 title: Backing up content from SoundCloud
-tags:
-  - soundcloud
-old_syntax_highlighting: true
+topic: Preserving social media
 ---

 In the last week or so, SoundCloud have been [looking pretty fragile][layoffs].